• Skip to primary navigation

 Started in 2014, GiE provides a safe, supportive, and inclusive space for students to gain exposure to and build capacity in STEM through hands-on workshops and real-world problem-solving.
 This immersive experience exposes campers to a broad range of STEM fields and offers campers a chance to develop hard and soft skills, hone their critical thinking and creative problem-solving skills, and gain intuition, understanding, and confidence through doing.

-Targeting historically underrepresented communities and students with limited STEM exposure, GiE strives to pique the curiosity of students that may otherwise overlook STEM fields as a possible career path.
+Targeting historically underrepresented communities and students with limited STEM exposure, GiE strives to pique the curiosity of students who may otherwise overlook STEM fields as a possible career path.
 GiE is open to any San Francisco Bay Area students entering 6th, 7th, and 8th grades.
 GiE offers full and partial scholarships to increase access for students who otherwise would be unable to attend camp.

 Join Berkeley Engineering’s